Mirko Ivanić

-Mirko Ivanić (Мирко Иванић, [mǐːrko ǐʋanitɕ]; born 13 September 1993) is a professional footballer who plays as an attacking midfielder for Red Star Belgrade.
-Born in Serbia, he represents the Montenegro national team.
+Mirko Ivanić (Мирко Иванић, [mǐːrko ǐʋanitɕ]; born 13 September 1993) is a professional footballer who plays as an attacking midfielder for Serbian club Red Star Meridianbet.
+Born in Serbia, he plays for the Montenegro national team.

 Club career

 Vojvodina

 Born in Bački Jarak, Ivanić came through the youth academy of Vojvodina, before being loaned to Proleter Novi Sad in order to get senior football experience.
 He made 24 appearances and scored five goals in the 2012–13 Serbian First League.
 In the summer of 2013, Ivanić returned to Vojvodina, appearing in a 2–0 home win over Budapest Honvéd in the first leg of the Europa League second qualifying round.
 He was sent on loan again to Proleter Novi Sad, before returning to Vojvodina in the 2014 winter transfer window.
 Upon his return to the club, Ivanić played regularly under manager Branko Babić, helping his team win the 2013–14 Serbian Cup.

 In the 2014–15 season, Ivanić became one of the team's most influential players, making 26 league appearances and scoring 10 goals, one less than Mijat Gaćinović.
 During the final days of the summer 2015 transfer window, Partizan offered Vojvodina €1.5 million for Ivanić, but Ivanić rejected it, as he insisted on refusing offers from Vojvodina's rivals Partizan and Red Star Belgrade.